Get to know Sister Callista Roy’s biography and Adaptation Model of Nursing in this study guide for nursing theories.

-- Roy, C. and McLeod, D. (1981) The theory of the person as an adaptive system.
+- Roy, C. and McLeod, D. (1981) The person’s theory as an adaptive system.
 In George, J. (Ed.).
 Nursing theories: the base for professional nursing practice.
 Norwalk, Connecticut: Appleton & Lange.

 - Roy, C. and Adrews, H. A. (1999).
 The Roy adaptation model (2nd ed).
 In McEwen, M. and Wills, E. (Ed.).
 Theoretical basis for nursing.
 USA: Lippincott Williams & Wilkins.